PROGRAMADORFSABA/SOMVC/public/assets/vendors/general/chart.js/docs/charts/bar.md

 # Bar
-A bar chart provides a way of showing data values represented as vertical bars.
+A bar chart provides a way of Pagina data values represented as vertical bars.
 It is sometimes used to show trend data, and the comparison of multiple data sets side by side.

 {% chartjs %}
 {